 What Exactly is an Inpatient Rehab Program For Behavioral Issues or Substance Use?

-Inpatient rehab, sometimes called residential treatment, is a setting designed to provide education, skills training, and comprehensive therapy for people who are struggling with drug or alcohol use.
+Inpatient rehab is a setting designed to provide education, skills training, and comprehensive therapy for people who are struggling with drug or alcohol use.
 In many cases, you stay at a rehab facility 24/7.

 One major advantage of this type of treatment is the structured environment.
 Inpatient drug rehab allows a person to once again take control of his or her life with predictable schedules, designated duties, and the ability to develop positive behavioral habits that support a sober life.